saulpierotti/markdown_notebook/ADS.md

 	* Every internal node $v$ has $v.n+1$ children
 	* The keys $v.key$ split the intervals of keys stored in every subtree
 		* The keys stored in the first subtree are smaller than the first key of the node, the ones in the second subtree are between the first and the second key, and so on
+* In general the branching factor of a B tree is choosen so that a single node occupies a whole disk block and can be read/written to disk in a single operation
+	* Typical branching factors are between 50 and 2000
+	* The number of I/O operations is $O(h)$, since in general I perform one operation per node
 * The heigh of a B-tree with $n$ keys is
 $$h \leq \log_t \frac{n+1}{2}$$
 	* Given a B tree of grade $t$, the higest possible tree is the one with fewer children per node